-Subwoofers are a vital part of any good car audio system.
-They add the punchy bass that regular speakers cannot.
-When you are in the market for a new subwoofer you will commonly come across a term called impedance or see that a subwoofer is either 2 or 4 ohms (Ω).
+Subwoofers are a vital part of a car audio system.
+They add a deep bass where regular speakers cannot.
+When you are in the market for a new subwoofer you will come across a term called impedance that varies by type.
+The most common impedance is 2 or 4 ohms Ω.

-First, it’s helpful to understand what impedance (also often referred to as resistance) really is.
-Impedance is a measure of the opposition to the flow of electric current by an electric circuit.
-Impedance is measured in ohms.
+It’s helpful to understand impedance (also referred to as resistance) before falling in love with a new unit.
+Impedance is the measure of opposition to the flow of electric current by an electric circuit – measured in ohms.

-Subwoofers receive an audio signal in the form of an electric current from the amplifier.
-They have a particular level of resistance to an audio signal.
-Most subwoofers you’ll see have a resistance rating of 2 ohms or 4 ohms.
-Although most amplifiers are stable down to 2 ohms, it would help to know which impedance would produce the best quality and the loudest sound.
+Subwoofers receive an audio signal as an electric current from the amplifier.
+Subs are built to have a set level of resistance to an audio signal so they don’t blow.
+Although most amplifiers are stable down to 2 ohms, it helps to know which impedance would produce the best quality and loudest sound.

 Which Impedance is better?

-This answer, like most things in car audio, comes down to your preference.
 Are you someone looking for clean, clear bass?
 Then 4-ohms might be the better option for you.
 On the other hand, if you want to get the most power possible out of your amplifier and you are looking to really rattle the windows, wiring your subwoofer at a lower resistance would achieve just that.
-Most guys that compete in SPL (sound pressure level) competitions, that are just going for the loudest system possible, will usually wire their systems to the lowest impedance their amplifiers can possibly handle.

-Above everything else, as I mentioned before, make sure to match your amplifier correctly to your subwoofer.
-We even have an in-depth article that talks all about this.
-This will allow you to get the most out of both components at whatever impedance you decide upon.
+Above everything else, accurately match your amplifier correctly to your subwoofer.
+We even have a post that talks all about this.
+This will allow you to get the most out of both components at whatever impedance you decide.